Treow’s Waldorf inspired approach prepares children for the future by:

 Full Time Teachers

-All of our full-time teachers are qualified, Waldorf trained and are SACE registered.
+Treow has a policy that our full-time staff are qualified, SACE registered teachers with appropriate Waldorf training.
 Each teacher has a paid mentor who each has extensive experience in the Waldorf teaching approach.
 Teachers have regular meetings with their mentors to ensure appropriate support and guidance is actively received.

-Our Class Teacher for classes 1 and 2 is Acacia van Wyk.
+Our Class Teacher for classes 2 to 4 is Lindy Scholtz.

 Part Time Teachers